apache/doris-operator/doc/api.md

 </em>
 </td>
 <td>
-<p>INSERT ADDITIONAL STATUS FIELD - define observed state of cluster
+<p>DorisComponentStatus represents the status of a doris component.
-Important: Run &ldquo;make&rdquo; to regenerate code after modifying this file StarRocksComponentStatus represents the status of a starrocks component. the name of fe service exposed for user.</p>
+the name of fe service exposed for user.</p>
 </td>
 </tr>